Effective from: December 5, 2019

 Litmus maintains strict confidentiality and integrity of our customers’ data.
 We leverage the Amazon AWS infrastructure and built-in security controls, which incorporates several modern security standards and best practices.
 Additionally, AWS maintains several security certifications and accreditations (e.g. HIPAA, FedRAMP, ISO 27001, and PCI compliance among several others).
 You can learn more about AWS security here and their compliance program here

+We recommend that customers with strict data sensitivity omit PII and confidential data from our platform.
 For more information about excluding sensitive or Personally Identifiable Information (PII) from our platform see here: Does Litmus store any sensitive data or Personally Identifiable Information (PII)?

 What security controls does a Litmus account have?